 “Our streets have the lowest satisfactory rating of all 14 districts, so I’d like to see that improvement," Gates said.
 "My strengths are as a consensus builder and I’m available to get things done.”

-Lee Kleinman replaces council lwoman Linda Koop, and a runoff between Phillip Kingston and Bobby Abtahi will decide Angela Hunt’s successor in District 14.
+Lee Kleinman replaces council lwoman Linda Koop, and a runoff between Philip Kingston and Bobby Abtahi will decide Angela Hunt’s successor in District 14.

 Five newcomers will join the 2013 Dallas City Council after the June 15th runoff.